 An incising river responds to tectonic or climatic perturbation by adjusting its slope, expressed by formation of knickpoints or knickzones (Crosby and Whipple, 2006; Tucker and Whipple, 2002; Whittaker, 2012), and through changes of its channel width (Finnegan et al., 2005).
-Understanding the evolution and migration of knickzones, channel width, and the coupling between these adjustments, is important in unravelling the type, duration, and amplitude of a perturbation (Attal et al., 2011;

-- 25 Berlin and Anderson, 2007; Bishop et al., 2005).
+Understanding the evolution and migration of knickzones, channel width, and the coupling between these adjustments, is important in unravelling the type, duration, and amplitude of a perturbation (Attal et al., 2011; Berlin and Anderson, 2007; Bishop et al., 2005).
 Previous studies on headward migrating knickpoints focus on the role of tectonic uplift or a base level fall, and usually regard climate conditions and channel width as constant (e.g. Tucker and Whipple, 2002; Crosby and Whipple, 2006; Haviv et al., 2006; Wobus et al., 2006).
 Here we present a case of steep, quickly retreating knickzones within the western North Qilian Shan, formed under the combined influence of climatic change and lithologic control.
-Through modelling of incision of the Beida River, as recorded by its profile and stream terraces preserved along its - 30 course, we suggest this knickzone was formed during a short period, 4-5four to five thousand years before present, under an exceedingly fast incision rate.
+Through modelling of incision of the Beida River, as recorded by its profile and stream terraces preserved along its course, we suggest this knickzone was formed during a short period, 4-5 thousand years before present, under an exceedingly fast incision rate.
 This is most likely to be the result of an increase in river discharge, and perhaps a commensurate decrease of sediment supply.

-In western China, the North Qilian Shan is the source of several northeast flowing rivers with deep canyons incised across the mountain-basin boundary (Figure 1a).
-In the western North Qilian Shan, three major tributaries of the Hei He drainage:

-- 35 Maying, Hongshuiba, and Beida-River, carve deeplydeep canyons into the foreland sediments and across the fault-controlled boundary with the bedrock hinterland, forming prominent knickzones within the hinterland that are tens of meters high (Figure 21b-d).
-As one of these deeply incised rivers, the Beida River is characterized by a prominent knickzone which separates its profile into three patches (upper patch 1, knickzone patch 2, and lower patch 3; Figure 32a).
-Each patch can be distinguished by different channel slopes and channel widths: gentle and wide upper patch, steep and narrow knickzone, and a lower patch - 40 with a gentle slope similar to the upper patch, but a narrower channel.
+In western China, the North Qilian Shan is the source of several northeast flowing rivers with deep canyons incised across the mountain-basin boundary (Figure 1).
+In the western North Qilian Shan, three major tributaries of the Hei He drainage, Maying, 35 Hongshuiba, and Beida River, carve deeply into the foreland sediments and across the fault-controlled boundary with the bedrock hinterland, forming prominent knickzones within the hinterland that are tens of meters high (Figure 2).
+As one of these deeply incised rivers, the Beida River is characterized by a prominent knickzone which separates its profile into three patches (upper patch 1, knickzone patch 2, and lower patch 3; Figure 3).
+Each patch can be distinguished by different channel slopes and channel widths: gentle and wide upper patch, steep and narrow knickzone, and a lower patch with a gentle slope similar to the upper patch, but a narrower channel.
 The successive generation and retreat of these patches corresponds to different boundary conditions (cf. Royden and Perron, 2013), and together record the incision history at the mountain front.

-45 Figure 1 a.
-Digital elevation map of the research area and the Hei He drainage system.
-Glacial Active glacial coverage mappedmap based on Raup et al., (2007).
+Figure 1 Digital elevation map of the research area and the Hei He drainage system.
+Glacial coverage mapped based on Raup et al., (2007).
 Inset figure: Location of our research area with respect to monsoon and westerly moisture sources.

-Figure 2 b-d.
-River and maximum elevation profiles of three major tributaries of the Hei He drainage, and swath profiles of maximum topography the North Qilian Shan surrounding the rivers.
-Swaths are, Maximum elevation sampled from swaths 16 km in width, centred on each river.
+Figure 2 River profiles of three major tributaries of the Hei He drainage, and swath profiles of maximum topography the North Qilian Shan surrounding the rivers.
+Swaths are 16 km in width, centred on each river.
 Locations of active strands of the North Qilian fault denote foreland-hinterland junction at mountain front.
 All three rivers exhibit deep incision below the top of foreland-basin sediments.
 Red highlights knickzone reach within bedrock.
-Dashed line in CD is reconstructed profile of the Beida River from the ca. ~24 ka T1 terrace tread, prior to onset of rapid incision phase.
+Dashed line in C is reconstructed profile of the Beida River ca. ~24 ka, prior to onset of rapid incision phase.